Bacolod: Economy

 In 2012, a 2 ha portion of the 4 ha Paglaum Sports Complex was partitioned for the construction of the provincial government-owned Negros First CyberCentre (NFCC) as an IT-BPO Outsourcing Hub with a budget of P674-million.
 It is located at Lacson corner Hernaez Streets and offers up to 22,000 square meters of mixed IT-BPO and commercial spaces.
 Its facilities are divided into three sections — Information Technology, Commercial Support Facilities, and Common IT Facilities.
 It was inaugurated in April 2015 in rites led by President Benigno S. Aquino III.
 The area was initially a residential zone and has been reclassified as a commercial zone as approved by the Comprehensive Zoning Ordinance.

 Along its highways, sugarcane plantations are a typical scene.
 As of 2003, 7,216 ha of the city's 8,560 ha of agricultural land were still planted with sugarcane.
 Meanwhile, 915 ha were devoted to rice, 120 ha to assorted vegetables, 100 ha to coconut, 43 ha to banana and 34 ha to corn.

 According to the "Philippine Cities Competitiveness Ranking Project 2005" of Asian Institute of Management (AIM), Bacolod tops the list in terms of infrastructure, ahead of such other mid-size cities like Iligan, Calamba and General Santos.
 The city also tops the list in terms of quality of life, ahead of such other mid-size cities like San Fernando, Baguio, Iloilo and Lipa.
 AIM also recognized Bacolod as one of the Top Five most competitive mid-size cities together with Batangas, Iligan, Iloilo, and San Fernando.

+In 2022, President Bongbong Marcos unveiled Megaworld Corporation's plan to build a 34-hectare mixed-used development called Megaworld Upper East.
+The project is said to generate over 500,000 direct and indirect jobs in the province of Negros Occidental, 100,000 of which are BPO employees.